georgeblack12/teamProject/README.md

-#Overview of Structure of Program
+# Overview of Structure of Program

-- All java code can be found in /src/main/java
+- All Java code can be found in /src/main/java

 - CSS and images can be found in /src/main/resources/static/css and /images respectively